 Question:(Last edited: Thursday, 10 February 2022, 1:35 PM)

 Timetable: How often should I update my timetable?

-We strongly recommend updating your timetable at the beginning of each block to ensure you have an up-to-date class schedule and at least one week before exam week for the most up-to-date exam location/timing.
+We strongly recommend updating your timetable every week to ensure you have an up-to-date class schedule and at least one week before exam week for the most up-to-date exam location/timing.

 Question:(Last edited: Monday, 29 June 2020, 4:31 PM)